Orrery: Workings

-All orreries are planetariums.
+All orreries are planetariums, in the sense of planetary mechanical models.
+(That sense of planetarium was the common one historically.
+The word planetarium has shifted meaning, and now usually refers to hemispherical theatres in which images of the night sky are projected onto an overhead surface.)
 The term orrery has only existed since 1714.
 A grand orrery is one that includes the outer planets known at the time of its construction.
-The word planetarium has shifted meaning, and now usually refers to hemispherical theatres in which images of the night sky are projected onto an overhead surface.
 Orreries can range widely in size from hand-held to room-sized.
 An orrery is used to demonstrate the motion of the planets, while a mechanical device used to predict eclipses and transits is called an astrarium.

 An orrery should properly include the Sun, the Earth and the Moon (plus optionally other planets).
 A model that only includes the Earth, the Moon, and the Sun is called a tellurion or tellurium, and one which only includes the Earth and the Moon is a lunarium.
 A jovilabe is a model of Jupiter and its moons.